top of page

 Investing in a tailored online hormone balancing and weight loss plan, such as my PCOS and perimenopause nutrition programmes.
 My 60-day Be Balanced programme not only help in balancing hormones, but also pave the way for successful, long-term weight management.

 Book your FREE 30-minute call.
-I work online with women struggling with PCOS, PMDD, PMS or perimenopause symptoms across Manchester, the UK and Europe.
-I’m an experienced PCOS Nutritionist, let’s work together to reclaim your health and wellbeing!
+I work with women online across the UK and Europe.
+I’m an experienced hormone balance and PCOS Nutritionist, let’s work together to reclaim your health and wellbeing!

 DISCLAIMER: The content on this webpage is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your doctor or qualified healthcare provider.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.